-All students in Cognitive Science and Psychology must complete at least three additional courses that will allow the student to obtain specialized knowledge in a primary area of expertise.
+All students in Cognitive Science and Psychology must complete at least three additional courses (1000 level or above) that will allow the student to obtain specialized knowledge in their primary area of expertise.
 Label and content of such an area of specialization are highly flexible, and so are the specific courses that constitute the area.
-By the beginning of the 3rd semester, each student consults with her or his research advisor, committee, and program Graduate Advisor to identify such an area.
-The student then develops a proposal to take courses in CLPS or related departments, often supplemented by research experience and independent reading, to establish the necessary expertise levels in the chosen area.
-This proposal must be approved by the research advisor and relevant graduate advisor.
+These can be taken in any Brown department.
+Selection of specialization courses should be planned in consultation with a student's research advisor, committee, and as needed, their Graduate Advisor.